-Aequor Employee is and shall be duly licensed to practice his/her profession in any State where Aequor Field Employee is assigned and shall maintain current professional standing at all times.
+- 1. Aequor's employee is and shall be duly licensed to practice his/her profession in any State where Aequor's employee is assigned and shall always maintain current professional standing.
 Evidence of such licensing shall be submitted to Aequor prior to commencing the Assignment.
-Aequor Field Employee agrees to give immediate notice to Aequor in the case of suspension or revocation of his/her license, initiation of any proceeding that could result in suspension or revocation of such licensing, or upon the receipt of any notice or any other matter which may challenge or threaten such licensing.

-Aequor Field Employee agrees to submit to Aequor, before commencing any Assignment, all requested documentation that is necessary to comply with Joint Commission, Client and Aequor expectations 10 days prior to Assignment start date in Assignment Detail.

-Aequor Field Employee agrees to and shall observe and comply with the applicable policies, procedures, rules and regulations established by Client.

-Acquor Field Employee agrees to work all scheduled shifts as directed by Client (including weekends and holidays).

-Aequor Field Employee agrees to adhere fully with all quality assurance, peer review, risk management program or other programs that may be established by Client to promote appropriate professional standards of medical care.
-Aequor Field Employee agrees to accept both clinical and operational supervision from his/her immediate supervisor.

-Aequor Field Employee agrees that patient records and charts shall at all times remain the property of the Client.
-Aequor Field Employee agrees to maintain the confidentiality of all information related to patient records, charges, expenses, quality assurance, risk management or other programs derived from, through, or provided by clients and all information related to this Agreement.

-Aequor Field Employee agrees to immediately provide written notice to Aequor as to any legal proceeding instituted or threatened, or any claim or demand, made against Aequor Field Employee or Aequor with respect to Aequor Field Employee's rendering of services under this Agreement.

-Aequor Field Employee agrees to notify Client of any unscheduled absence at least two (2) hours prior to beginning a shift and to notify Aequor within twenty-four (24) hours to report the unscheduled absence.

-Any injury or illnesses suffered by Aequor Field Employee must be reported to a Aequor representative within 24 hours of the incident.
-If injury occurs while working, notify your supervisor immediately, and if applicable, seek appropriate medical attention and follow the Client's specific injury procedures.

-Employee agrees not to disclose any Aequor trade secrets or any confidential or proprietary information of Aequor employees, Clients, or patients of Clients.
-Aequor Field Employee further agrees not to compete either as a direct competitor or with a competing company at the Client assignment where Aequor Field Employee has been placed by Aequor
+Aequor's employee agrees to give immediate notice to Aequor in the case of suspension or revocation of his/her license, initiation of any proceeding that could result in suspension or revocation of such licensing, or upon the receipt of any notice or any other matter which may challenge or threaten such licensing. - 2.
+Aequor's employee agrees to submit to Aequor, before commencing any Assignment, all requested documentation that is necessary to comply with Joint Commission, Client and Aequor expectations 10 days prior to Assignment start date in Assignment Detail. - 3.
+Aequor's employee agrees to and shall observe and comply with the applicable policies, procedures, rules, and regulations established by Client. - 4.
+Aequor's employee agrees to work all scheduled shifts as directed by Client (including weekends and holidays). - 5.
+Aequor's employee agrees to adhere fully with all quality assurance, peer review, risk management program or other programs that may be established by Client to promote appropriate professional standards of medical care.
+Aequor's employee agrees to accept both clinical and operational supervision from his/her immediate supervisor. - 6.
+Aequor's employee agrees that patient records and charts shall always remain the property of the Client.
+Aequor's employee agrees to maintain the confidentiality of all information related to patient records, charges, expenses, quality assurance, risk management or other programs derived from, though, or provided by clients and all information related to this Agreement. - 7.
+Aequor's employee agrees to immediately provide written notice to Aequor as to any legal proceeding instituted or threatened, or any claim or demand, made against Aequor's employee or Aequor with respect to Aequor's employee's rendering of services under this Agreement. - 8.
+Aequor's employee agrees to notify Client of any unscheduled absence at least two (2) hours prior to beginning a shift and to notify Aequor within twenty-four (24) hours to report the unscheduled absence. - 9.
+Any injury or illnesses suffered by Aequor's employee must be reported to an Aequor representative within 24 hours of the incident.
+If injury occurs while working, notify your supervisor immediately, and if applicable, seek appropriate medical attention and follow the Client's specific injury procedures. - 10.
+Employee agrees not to disclose any Aequor trade secrets or any confidential or proprietary information of Aequor, Aequor's employees, Clients, or patients of Clients.
+Aequor's employee further agrees not to compete either as a direct competitor or with a competing company at the Client assignment where Aequor's employee has been placed by Aequor - 11.
+Aequor's employee agrees to adhere The Joint Commission 2024 National Patient Safety Goals (The complete list of the National Patient Safety Goals is included in 4.
+Performance Measurement and Improvement Required Document folder.
+In this instance adherence to the Hospital National Patient Safety Goals, a summary and detailed goals.

-GENERAL STANDARDS
+GENERAL STANDARDS AND NURSE ETHICS

-The following set of standards, are to inform and guide, all staff assigned to work in hospital units.
+The following set of standards are to inform and guide, all staff assigned to work in hospital units.
 The guidelines below include but are not limited to the following: